 What is the Recommended Light Levels Lux for a Classroom?

 Different areas of your classroom should have different levels of luminance or lux.
 For example, the front of the classroom near the board should be brighter, while you can dim the lamps in other areas to help reduce exposure to harsh lighting.
-To promote ideal conditions in your classroom, considering using at minimum 150 lux.
+To promote ideal conditions in your classroom, consider using a minimum of 150 lux.
 Wall lighting should be more than 75 lux, while ceiling lux should be more than 50 lux.
 The levels depend on where your light is, but between 150 and 300 lux will be a great solution.

 How to Mimic Natural Light in Classroom Lighting?

 If you can use natural lighting in your classroom, this is preferred – though you may need shades!
-Even a mix of natural lighting like windows and artificial lighting will help your classroom more than pure fluorescent lights.
+Even a mix of natural lightings, like windows and artificial lighting will help your classroom more than pure fluorescent lights.
 If you don’t have access to sunlight because you may be on the basement floor or in the middle of a building, you can design strategies to get around the nasty fluorescent light in your classroom lighting.

-There are light filters that will reduce the negative impact of the fluorescent light by disbursing light rays in your classroom.
+There are light filters that will reduce the negative impact of fluorescent light by disbursing light rays in your classroom.
 Students in your classrooms will notice the improved performance when you fit these over the bulbs and panels.
 They can be purchased from Amazon and other retailers.
 They come in a different color or a different design, helping you shift your room’s mood when you are changing around these filters.